cj3kim/FlexColumns/README.md

 * Create and specify as many columns as needed.
 * Add surfaces or views to columns for layout.
-* You cannot add a surface to a column when it's width is larger than it.
+* You cannot add a surface to a column when the surface width is larger than the column width.
 * You can specify gutter rows and columns.

 ##TODOS